This post may contain affiliate links, which help keep this content free. (Full disclosure)

 With other bacon asparagus recipes, I’ve noticed that often times the asparagus is soft before the bacon has had the chance to crisp up.
 Yuck, who wants soggy bacon?
 I was on a mission to avoid this.

 I’m pleased to report that I found a way!
+(Part of the trick is the same method I use for foolproof crispy bacon in the oven on its own.)
 And ever since then, this has been one of my favorite asparagus and bacon recipes.
+Roasted asparagus tastes wonderful on its own, but bacon adds so much flavor.

 In fact, this bacon wrapped asparagus in the oven pretty much tops my list when it comes to paleo asparagus appetizers… and bacon appetizers, too.
 Even if you’re not a huge fan of asparagus, give it a try.